LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- **GUI**: Added detailed tooltips, improved sorting
 	- unrestricted vehicle loading (ignores both weight and volume)
 	- unrestricted unit load (ignores weight).
 You can now pack a full backpack without external shenanigans.
-- **Vehicles from the garage** now come with a starter kit, including medicine, primary ammo, and AT/AA launchers (arsenal numbers updated).
+- **Vehicles Starter Kit** Vehicles from the garage now come with a starter kit, including medicine, 600 bullets of primary ammo (requires loaded mag), and AT/AA launchers (arsenal numbers updated).
 Only loads **CUP** single use launchers.
 - **Survival fix for player APCs/Tanks**: less chance for a vehicle explosion
 	- Health pool resets to 51% damage if vehicle is not destroyed, while keeping components broken.
 	- Vehicle can be completely destroyed completely only with a high damaging shell or explosion (i.e. covering 49% of a health pool in one shot).
 	- Only works on vehicles taken from the garage.
 - **Ammobox generation revamped**: Ensures better consistency with fixed amounts, while types are still governed by settings.
 - **Enemy bases**:
-	- Experimental: spawn distance markers
+	- Experimental: spawn distance markers (hidden when markers are hidden)
 	- Better selection of cars and broken armor to loot
 	- Spawned vehicles don't disappear if you captured the base
 - **Fast travel**: